However if you still aren't sure about something, feel free to get in touch with our friendly and professional team, we are here to help.

 We can do this by either calling a service during a session to help you to reach out to another service; drive you to another service; meet you at another service at an agreed time and offer support during the initial appointment.

-In addition to the commonly used services above, there is a huge range of services at the Salvation Army that we can help you to access.
-Some of the above services are also provided by the Salvation Army.
+In addition to the commonly used services above, there are a huge range of services at the Salvation Army that we can help you to access.
+Some of the above services are also provided the Salvation Army.
 These are listed here.

 - The Salvation Army Bridge: Support to reduce the harm of alcohol and other drugs in one's life.
 Residential programmes and community-based programmes.